Akhil1968/ssn-entry/README.md

 # ssn-entry
 a formatted input for SSN

-This tiny example uses JQuery to allow entering SSN into a form controller by Angular controller
+This tiny example uses JQuery to allow entering SSN into a form controlled by Angular controller